Class 4 - Flammable Solids

 Substances which, in contact with water, emit flammable gases

-Solids which, under conditions encountered in transport, are readily combustible or may cause or contribute to fire through friction; self-reactive substances which are liable to undergo a strongly exothermic reaction; solid desensitized explosives which may explode if not diluted sufficiently;
+Division 4.1: Flammable solids that are readily combustible or may contribute to fire through friction; self-reactive substances with strongly exothermic reactions; solid desensitized explosives that may explode if not sufficiently diluted.

-Substances which are liable to spontaneous heating under normal conditions encountered in transport, or to heating up in contact with air, and being then liable to catch fire;
+Division 4.2: Substances liable to spontaneous combustion under normal transport conditions, or heating up in contact with air, and then catching fire.

 Refer to: